Conditionals are control flow structures that allow a program to make decisions based on the evaluation of one or more conditions.

 Understanding Conditionals

-Conditionals are structures that are easy to understand.
+Conditionals are easy-to-understand structures.
 In fact, we use them constantly in our daily lives.
-For example, when we say:
+For example, when we do.

-In this case, we are facing a simple conditional.
-If the condition is met (raining), we take the umbrella.
+In this case, we are dealing with a simple conditional.
+If the condition is met (it rains) we take the umbrella.
 If not, we do nothing.
 We could represent it like this.

 if it rains: